-THE 363 Theology of the Kingdom (3 hours, spring odd years) Study of the Kingdom of God as a central motif of theology.
-Looks at the kingdom through the lens of biblical theology in the books and covenants of the Bible and then systematizes these findings for kingdom faith and practice.
-Prerequisites: THE 303.
+THE 363 Theology of the Kingdom (3 hours, spring odd years) This course is a study of the Kingdom of God as a central motif of theology.
+The course will look at the kingdom through the lens of biblical theology in the books and covenants of the Bible and then systematize these findings for kingdom faith and practice.
+Prerequisites: BIB 213 and THE 303.

-THE 373 Theology of Worship and Prayer (3 hours, fall, odd years; spring odd years online)
+THE 373 Theology of Worship & Prayer (3 hours, fall, odd years; spring odd years online)

-Examines corporate and private worship and prayer, following the Bible's story-line with the goal of establishing biblical principles which can be applied in today's church as well as in personal devotion.
-Prerequisite: THE 303.
+This course examines corporate and private worship and prayer, following the Bible's story-line concerning both subjects from Genesis to the Book of Revelation.
+The goal is to establish biblical principles which can be applied in today's church as well as in personal devotion.
+Prerequisite: BIB 213 and THE 303.

-THE 383 Study Abroad in Theology (3 hours, offered as announced)

-Specialized study of theology in an international setting.
-The instructor specially designs each course, including reading in advance, study abroad at on-site locations, reflection on specific theology topics, and articulation of ideas in writing based on the student's experience abroad.
-Prerequisite: Meets TFC Study Abroad criteria.
+THE 383 Study Abroad in Theology (3 hours, winterim) This course provides a special study of theology in an international setting.
+The professor specially designs each course, including reading in advance, study abroad at on-site locations, a reflection on specific doctrines, and the articulation of ideas in writing based on the student's experience abroad.
+Prerequisite: Completion of one year at TFC, TFC Application for Study